ironfox-oss/IronFox/README.md

 IronFox is not sponsored or endorsed by Mozilla.

-IronFox is not associated with DivestOS or Divested Computing Group in any manner.
+IronFox is not associated with DivestOS, Divested Computing Group, or Mull in any manner.

-Firefox source code is available at [https://hg.mozilla.org](https://hg.mozilla.org).
+Firefox source code is available at [https://github.com/mozilla-firefox/firefox](https://github.com/mozilla-firefox/firefox).